Policy last updated

 Language assistants can share contemporary knowledge of the language and culture, and provide opportunities for language teachers and students to increase their fluency and confidence in the target language.
 They provide assistance with both written and spoken forms of the language and promote an understanding of the language and culture across the broader school community.

 Language assistants support qualified language teachers in the development and delivery of a school's language program.
 They are not a replacement for a qualified language teacher.
 Schools must have a VIT registered language teacher delivering a language program to be eligible for the allocation of a language assistant.

-The Local Native-speaker Language Assistants Program (LNLAP) 2022 places local native-like speakers of French, German, Indonesian, Spanish, Chinese and Japanese in selected Victorian government schools to enrich their provision of language education over the course of one school year.
+The Language Assistants Program (LAP) places local and overseas sourced native-like language speakers in selected Victorian government schools from the beginning of Term 2 to enrich their provision of language education.

 CO.AS.IT.
 Italian Language Assistants Program (Funded)

 The Italian Language Assistants Program places approximately 25 assistants in Victorian government and non-government schools for a school year beginning Term 2.
 The Italian assistants are funded by CO.AS.IT.
 (Comitato Assistenza Italiano) and the Italian Government, with funding support from the department.